Foreign policy of the first Trump administration: China, Taiwan, and the South China Sea

-On February 9, Trump reaffirmed American commitment to the One-China policy in a telephone call with Chinese Communist Party general secretary Xi Jinping.
+On February 9, 2017, Trump reaffirmed American commitment to the One-China policy in a telephone call with Chinese Communist Party general secretary Xi Jinping.
 The call was described as cordial and as "putting an end to the extended chill" in the relationship between the two countries.

+In 2017, the Trump administration terminated the Joint Commission on Commerce and Trade (JCCT) between China and the United States.
+The JCCT had met annually from 1983 to 2016 and had been a generally effective mechanism to address various trade issues between the two countries.
+The Trump administration also terminated the Strategic and Economic Dialogue after holding the June 2017 meeting under the name "Comprehensive Economic Dialogue".

 The relations significantly deteriorated in 2018 and in 2019 when Trump launched a trade war against China, banned US companies from selling equipment to Huawei, increased visa restrictions on Chinese nationality students and scholars and designated China as a "currency manipulator".

+According to a report by Reuters, in 2019 the United States CIA began a clandestine campaign on Chinese social media to spread negative narratives about the Xi Jinping administration in an effort to influence Chinese public opinion against the government.
+The CIA promoted narratives that Communist Party leaders were hiding money overseas and that the Belt and Road Initiative was corrupt and wasteful.
+As part of the campaign, the CIA also targeted foreign countries where the United States and China compete for influence.

 On November 27, 2019, Trump signed the Hong Kong Human Rights and Democracy Act to impose sanctions against Mainland China and Hong Kong officials considered responsible for human rights abuses in Hong Kong The passage of the bill was supported by pro-democracy activists in Hong Kong, and in 2019 received near-unanimous support in Congress.

 On January 24, 2020, in the early stages of the COVID-19 pandemic, Trump tweeted that "China has been working very hard to contain the Coronavirus.
 The United States greatly appreciates their efforts and transparency."
 Trump later referred to the coronavirus as "Chinese virus".
 During an April 15 White House news conference, Trump said the U.S. government is trying to determine if the COVID-19 virus emanated from the Wuhan Institute of Virology.